zangjiucheng/zangjiucheng/README.md

 ## 🎉 Fun Fact

-When I'm not coding or studying, you'll likely find me exploring the great outdoors, hiking, or playing chess.
-I also enjoy writing about my tech adventures and sharing tutorials on my personal blog.
+You'll likely find me exploring the great outdoors, hiking, or playing chess when I'm not coding or studying.
+I also enjoy writing about my tech adventures and sharing my life on my blog.

 ---

-Feel free to explore my repositories and reach out if you'd like to collaborate or learn more about my work.
+Feel free to explore my repositories and let me know if you'd like to collaborate or learn more about my work.
 Thank you for visiting my GitHub profile!

 ![Visitor Count](https://visitor-badge.laobi.icu/badge?page_id=zangjiucheng.zangjiucheng)